What's new in CTE?

 Classes will be taught at NPC, Show Low, from 8:00 to 11:00 a.m.
 Monday through Friday.

-Student’s personal costs for the program:
+Student’s costs for the program:

 Students must pay a $400 deposit for cosmetology and supplies which can be reimbursed upon completion of the State Board Exam.